BIATeam/BIADocs/docs/Front/STATS.md

 nav_order: 6
 ---

-# Analyse the size of the appliucation
+# Analyse the size of the application
 This document explains how to create a stats report that give an overview of the size of the js generated with the Angular application.
 ![Stats](../Images/Stats.PNG)